MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 - The [Component Firmware Update (CFU) Protocol Specification](cfu-specification.md) describes a generic HID protocol to update firmware for components present on a PC or accessories.
 The specification allows for a component to accept firmware without interrupting the device operation during a download.

-  - The [CFU firmware update sample](https://github.com/Microsoft/CFU/tree/master/Firmware) contains sample firmware source code for implementing the CFU protocol.
+  - The [CFU firmware update sample](https://github.com/Microsoft/CFU/tree/master/Firmware) contains example firmware source code for implementing the CFU protocol.

   - The [CFU standalone tool](cfu-standalone-tool.md) can be used to test your firmware update on your device during development and before uploading it to Windows Update.